HLovelady/conflict-resolution/README.md

 # conflict-resolution

 ## Subhead Created Locally
-All of this content added to the README from my local git repo
+All of this content added to the README to my local git repo